Savvian/VSD-Squadron-Mini-Internship/README.md

 - These instructions allow the program to jump to a different part of the code.
 It's like skipping ahead to a different page in a book.
 For instance, jumping to a function or looping back to repeat a section of code.

 # Here's a table categorizing each mentioned instruction  into their respective types:
-Sure, here's the table with instructions categorized by their types:

 | Type | Instruction | Instruction Encoding |
 |------|-------------|----------------------|